CpazR/godot_dotnet_steamdeck_installer_script/README.md

 # godot_dotnet_steamdeck_installer_script
 A set of scripts to install and configure running the dotnet version of the godot editor on steam deck.

+## Getting started
+Download the source as a .zip and extract it wherever you plan on housing your godot binaries.

 ## To run install script:
 In your terminal, run:
 ```